Skip to content

 with flow_env.start_span(__name__, "publish-to-catalog"):

-for item in items:
+for item_metadata in items_metadata:

 try:

-# Extract product type from STAC item
+# Resolve destination collection using metadata from STAC item

 )